Brief: Here we list the best vector graphics software for Linux that can be used as Adobe Illustrator alternative for Linux.

 Provides a powerful engine allowing the conversion of images to a range of image and document formats.

-LibreOffice can be installed from the official Ubuntu Store.
+LibreOffice can be installed from your software center.

-If you prefer the command-line way, it is available as a snap too.
-To install it, type the below command:
+If you prefer the command-line way, type the below command:

 There is a portable version available which can be downloaded from the official LibreOffice download page.